Euphorbia triangularis

 Distribution & Ecology

-These Trees often grow densely together and thrive in arid areas on rocky hillsides and along tidal rivers just above the riverbanks.
-Closer to the coast the plants occur more densely but do occur up to an altitude of 1 700m.
+These Trees often grow densely together in groves (small group of trees that may reduce the shade and decrease the undergrowth).
+They thrive in arid areas on rocky hillsides and along tidal rivers just above the riverbanks.
+Here they almost reach the water edge.
+Closer to the coast the plants occur more densely developed and do occur up to an altitude of 1 700m.
 This drought resistant tree stores water in swollen stems and branches.
 They are most abundant in the Eastern Cape where it is the most common Euphorbia tree.
 They extend eastwards from Kariega (Uitenhage) and Bedford.
-Here the stem is usually 3-angled and can be seen in Van Staden’s Pass (N2 – West of Port Elizabeth, and near the mangrove swamps close to the Kobonqaba River mouth – about 15km NE of Morgans Bay.
+Here the stem is usually 3-angled and can be seen in Van Staden’s Pass (N2 – West of Port Elizabeth), and near the mangrove swamps close to the Kobonqaba River mouth – about 15km NE of Morgans Bay.
 This is the most southern mangrove community in Africa.
 This extremely adaptable plant grows together with the mangrove trees.
-Euphorbia triangularis is also located in KwaZulu-Natal, Mpumalanga, Swaziland and southern Mozambique.
+Euphorbia triangularis is also located in KwaZulu-Natal, Mpumalanga, Siswati (Swaziland) and Maputo province in southern Mozambique.
 In KwaZulu-Natal, stems are usually 5-angled.
 Roots penetrating into brackish water are not a problem as the salt concentration restricts the amount of useable water absorbed and thus availability is similar to that in arid areas.
 Canaries consume the Seeds on the tree and doves eat the fallen seeds.
 The Wood is light, soft and useful.
 An unsuccessful attempt was made to extract and market rubber.
 Unfortunately, the quality of the rubber was poor.
 These plants have been grown in Europe since the 1800’s.

 Ethnobotany